-At the beginning of this remarkable partnership, the topic of organ and tissue donation was shrouded in myths and misconceptions.
+The topic of organ and tissue donation is often shrouded in myths and misconceptions.
 Donation rates among people in the African American community were extremely low, further complicated by a profound lack of trust and education on the topic.
 Inspired to make a change in attitude towards organ and tissue donation, June began hosting a table alongside other health providers in the social hall of the church.

 The information about organ and tissue donation was not embraced at first.
 However, over time, acceptance grew thanks to June’s passion and her ability to show how health issues like diabetes, obesity and cardiac hypertension often lead to organ failure.
 June also engaged pastors and ministers with messages that touched on overall health, which then led to discussions about organ failure and the need for transplants.

-Support for the cause also grew from the fact phentermine 30mg online that many in the congregation suffered from end-stage organ disease and were placed on the transplant waiting list – a fact that brought the message home through member’s testimonies.
-Another turning point came from the presentation of people who had received a transplant and, because of a stranger’s gift, were given another chance at life.
+Support for the cause also grew from the fact that many in the congregation suffered from end-stage organ disease and were placed on the transplant waiting list – a fact that brought the message home through member’s testimonies.
+Another turning point came from the presentation of people who had received a transplant and were given another chance at life because of a donor’s gift of life.

 A major turning point came when Pastor Robert Lucas himself stepped up and registered as an organ and tissue donor, signaling acceptance from faith leaders that donation is truly one of the most noble acts of kindness, and something that all of us can – and should – do.